KI7MT/wspr-analytics/scala/ConvertCsvParquet/README.md

 # Build Process

-This is a sample Application using [Scala][] that performs the folloing:
+This is a sample Application using [Scala][] that performs the following:

 * Reads the Original CSV into a Spark DataFrame
 * Creates a Parquet file set